Emmarock/billable-hours/README.md

 The Application consist of an API endpoint and a User Interface

-1. To use the API endpoint in postman, go to
+1. To use the API endpoint in postman, Create a post request using this endpoint as the URL

 * [localhost](http://localhost:8080/upload)
-* Create a post request, with the body as form-data.
+* The request body should be of type form-data.
 * On the key interface, enter file as the name.
 * On the value interface, select the test file above.
-* The click post.
+* Then click post.
 * The sample response will be similar to the one below

         ``